farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 - When negated, the PC is able to avoid the consequence entirely. e.g. they take no `stress`, no `danger clock` is ticked, etc.
 - When reduced, the PC still suffers the consequence, but the effect of that consequence is reduced. e.g. they take 2 stress instead of 3, the danger clock only gets ticked once instead of twice.

 > #### Avoiding vs Reducing Consequences
 >
 > By adjusting which consequences are reduced vs. which are avoided, the GM establishes the overall tone of the game.
 For a more daring game, most consequences will be avoided.
 For a grittier game, most consequences will only be reduced if resisted.

-You'll then make a `Resistance Roll` to see how much momentum your character consumes as a result of their resistance.
+You'll then make a `resistance roll` to see how much momentum your character consumes as a result of their resistance.

-You make the roll using one of your character's `Attributes Pool`s (`Physique`, `Insight`, or `Resolve`).
+You make the roll using one of your character's `attributes pool`s (`Physique`, `Insight`, or `Resolve`).

 That dice pool consists of `+1d6` for each dot in the first column on that attribute.